Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10-smart-v2/docs/ad-apps/inferno-test-app-registration.md

 1. Generate a secret for this application.
 Save this and the client id.
 1. In the resource group that matches your environment, open the KeyVault with the suffix `backkv`.
 1. Add a new secret that corresponds to the Application you just generated.
+(Screenshots from the Backend Service Client Application section can be used as a reference for performing below steps.)
     - Name: Application ID/Client ID of the application
     - Secret: The secret you generated for the application
     - Tags: Make sure to add the tag `jwks_url` with the backend service JWKS URL.
 For Inferno testing, this is: https://inferno.healthit.gov/suites/custom/g10_certification/.well-known/jwks.json
 1. Save the client id for later testing.
+1. Follow all instructions on [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the identity token.

 ## Inferno Public Service Base URL